christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 ## 19 February 2025
 ### Tree rings provide a new class of phenotypes for genetic associations that foster insights into adaptation of conifers to climate change
 Johann Housset, 2017
-**Permanent notes:**
+**Permanent notes:** YES
-already in slipbox
 However, in tree species, the list of functional traits that closely reflect adaptation to climate is still rather limited and labor-intensive to evaluate (for a review, see Aitken & Bemmels, 2016).
 In particular, assessment of dendrometric traits usually consists of punctual measurements (e.g. height or diameter at a certain age) that are probably the cumulative result of many different climatic events and constraints that occurred throughout the tree’s lifespan.

 ### Global patterns of mobile carbon stores in trees at the high-elevation tree linege
 Christian Korner, 2012
-**Permanent notes:**
+**Permanent notes:** YES
 Architecture and associated aerodynamics are the primary reasons why trees are more strongly affected by low temp at lower elevations than smaller stature plants.
 They show that the cessation of growth in the cold in tree lines ecotones is not limited by carbon limitation.
 Plus, they argue that sink limitation is not a consequence of insufficient soil-nutrient availability in the cold but a direct limitation of meristmatic processes.
 So far, malnutrition has been identified at the tree line.

 ### Global warming-related tree growth decline and mortality on the north-eastern Tibetan plateau
 Eryuan Liang, 2016
-**Permanent notes:**
+**Permanent notes:** YES
 In many forests worldwide, drought and warming have caused reductions in annual stem increment and productivity.

 Spruce in the Tibetan plateau show increased tree mortality of adult trees, but it's not accompanied by increasing recruitment rates which suggests that recent climate change is not accompanied by increasing recruitment rates.
 They suggest that CC type drought is driving spruce forests beyond the point of ecosystem resilience and toward stand level deforestation.

 ### On the Below- and Aboveground Phenology in Deciduous Trees: Observing the Fine-Root Lifespan, Turnover Rate, and Phenology of Fagus sylvatica L., Quercus robur L., and Betula pendula Roth for Two Growing Seasons
 Bertold Mariën, 2021
-**Permanent notes:**
+**Permanent notes:**  YES
 We should define roots on a physiological basis and not on morphology.
-Fine-roots can add nutrients adn carbon into the soil throught their continuous growth and mortality.
-Fine root turnover rate: number of times in which the fine-root biomass is replaced within a given timeframe.
+Fine-roots can add nutrients and carbon into the soil throught their continuous growth and mortality.
+Fine root turnover rate: the number of times in which the fine-root biomass is replaced within a given timeframe.
 This turnover account for 10 to 60% of the annual NPP in forests globally.

 We know very little on the phenology of fine-roots in deciduous trees.
 There are 3 reasons we know less for bellow than above ground dynamics:
 1. Difficult to estimate fine-root lifespan, turover rate and phenology